 Right in the heart of Saigon, a coffee shop named Goc Ha Noi, which means a corner of Hanoi, is opened.
-Everything in the cafe from the design, food, to music and even people here will remind you of the capital in the north.
+Everything in the cafe, from the design and food to the music and even the people here will remind you of the capital in the north.

 The shop is located in a super small alley, next to a small old apartment on Bui Vien Street.
 Contrary to the bustling street outside, as soon as you enter this place, it would calm you down, closing all the noise behind.

 Goc Ha Noi seems like another world, separate from the rush outside